-Nailsworth has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, The Yellow Lighted Bookshop, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+The house is situated above centre of Nailsworth which has become an increasingly popular shopping destination within the Stroud Valleys.
+The town benefits from a large selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, The Yellow Lighted Bookshop, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
 In addition to this the town currently benefits from three supermarkets and free parking.
 Nailsworth is also home to Forest Green Rovers Football Club where there is a

-The council tax banding is D.
+The council tax banding is F.

 Stroud District Council, Ebley Mill,Westward Road, Stroud, Gloucestershire GL5 4UB Tel: 01453 766321